newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 - Each of the predefined components has a `query` and `mutate` method that corresponds to expected, standard patterns that the [`Apollo GraphQL`](https://apollographql.com) library uses.
 - `UserStorageQuery` takes a required `collection` prop and an optional `documentId` prop.
 - `AccountStorageQuery` takes required `collection` and `accountId` props and an optional `documentId` prop.
-- `EntityStorageQuery` takes required `collection` and `entityId` props and an optional `documentId` prop.
+- `EntityStorageQuery` takes required `collection` and `entityGuid` props and an optional `documentId` prop.

-_Note: The `entityId` are the guids that are returned from components like `EntitySearchQuery` see `lab9/nerdlets/my-nerdlet/add-entity-modal.js` for an example._
+_Note: The `entityGuid` are the guids that are returned from components like `EntitySearchQuery` see `lab9/nerdlets/my-nerdlet/add-entity-modal.js` for an example._

 Let's make use of this service to address our "save the state" feature in this Nerdlet.
 For the purposes of this exercise, we're going to use the `UserStorageQuery` component only.
 Hopefully, you can extrapolate the uses of the other components.